 Hopefully, this brief overview helps provide a more informed perspective on foam rolling and self-myofascial release. it is important to understand that foam rolling’s proposed mechanisms are still theoretical and can benefit from further study.
 All-in-all, foam rolling and self-myofascial release work as per the literature, but don’t go crazy making your entire gym or rehab session about it.

 If you are curious as to whether foam rolling can benefit your muscle tightness or decrease your aches and pains, then seek out a physical therapist’s advice and they can teach you exactly how to foam roll correctly for your specific body.
-You can find and schedule a physical therapy appointment with Joe Capogrosso from Excel physical therapy through the betterPT website and mobile app in addition to hundreds of other quality clinics in your area!
+You can find and schedule a physical therapy appointment with Joe Capogrosso from Excel physical therapy through the BetterPT website and mobile app in addition to hundreds of other quality clinics in your area!
 Don’t wait to enhance your exercise routine and start feeling better!
-You can schedule physical therapy without a doctor’s prescription and learn all about how foam rolling can benefit you.
+You can schedule physical therapy without a doctor’s prescription through direct access physical therapy and learn all about how foam rolling can benefit you.